-When your baby moves on to solids it’s common to stress over whether they are getting enough nutrients in their diet.
-You can send yourself mad analysing how much they actually got in their mouth as opposed to on their clothes and on the floor.
+When your baby moves on to solids, it’s common to stress over whether they are getting enough nutrients in their diet.
+You can send yourself mad analysing how much they actually got in their mouth as opposed to what ends up on their clothes and on the floor.

-Iron and protein are two of the most important nutrients and you will hear people talking about them lots.
+Iron and protein are two of the most important nutrients and you will hear people talking a lot about them.
 But what foods are actually high in these?

 Beef, lamb and pork are high in iron and protein and can be easily adaptable into any foods you’re eating yourself.
-Mashed or shredded meat is easier for your babies to chew and swallow in those early months.
-Add a little bit of water or even add little pieces of meat to mashed sweet potato or pumpkin to ease your baby into eating it.
-Buy lean cuts of meat, fatty cuts are not recommended.
+Mashed or shredded meat is easier for your baby to chew and swallow in those early months.
+Add a little bit of water or even add pureed meat to mashed sweet potato or pumpkin to ease your baby into eating it.
+Buy lean cuts of meat – fatty cuts are not recommended for babies.

 Poultry and fish